Robert Cronbach: Early life, family, and education

+In 1934, Cronbach married Maxine Judd Silver; and together they had three children.
+His first wife died in 1983, after an illness.
+His second wife was Anne Heathers.

+Career

-During 1930 he worked as an assistant to Paul Manship.
+During 1930s, he worked as an assistant to sculptor Paul Manship in his studio in New York City.

-In 1938 he was one of the 57 Founding Members of the Sculptors Guild.
+In 1938, he was one of the 57 founding members of the Sculptors Guild.
 He also created sculpture under the auspices of the Works Progress Administration's Federal Art Project.

-Cronbach taught sculpture at Adelphi College in Garden City, New York from 1947 to 1961.
+Cronbach taught sculpture at Adelphi College in Garden City, New York, from 1947 to 1961.

 He was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art in the summer of 1949.
 Cronbach was represented by the Bertha Schaefer Gallery, New York, NY.

-Cronbach died in 2001 in San Miguel de Allende, Mexico.
+Cronbach died in December 2001 in the city of San Miguel de Allende in Guanajuato, Mexico.